What is a proxy? Everything you need to know

 The following are the major types of proxies:

 Residential Proxies: These are basically IP addresses of real, physical devices.
 They are considered the best proxies for most uses since they appear as normal users to all servers, making them extremely difficult to detect.
 They make access to data easy and straightforward.
+If you want to learn more, you should try these residential proxies.

 Datacenter Proxies: These are IP addresses that are non-physical and created at datacenters.
 Hundreds of these artificial IP addresses can be hosted in a single server but they will all share the IP subnetwork of the host server.
 They will look similar and prone to detection.